ginomessmer/realtime-web-playground/README.md

 ## Goals

 - Establish persistent web socket connection.
-- Send socket messages across all users.
+- Send socket messages to all users.
 - Display messages for all users.
 - Show push notifications to user, whenever supported.